-However, anecdotal information suggests that some endorsement holders may be transferring their golden tilefish longline endorsement to another vessel so that they may fish for golden tilefish using hook-and-line gear, or that they are renewing their federal commercial snapper grouper vessel permit at one time and waiting to renew their golden tilefish longline endorsement so they may fish for golden tilefish using hook-and-line gear while their endorsement is not valid.
+However, anecdotal information suggested that some endorsement holders may be transferring their golden tilefish longline endorsement to another vessel so that they may fish for golden tilefish using hook-and-line gear, or that they are renewing their federal commercial snapper grouper vessel permit at one time and waiting to renew their golden tilefish longline endorsement so they may fish for golden tilefish using hook-and-line gear while their endorsement is not valid.
 Additionally, some fishery participants may obtain two commercial federal snapper grouper permits, one with an endorsement and one without, in order to transfer the different permits on an off the same vessel within a single fishing season to be able to fish under both the longline and the hook-and-line quotas.
-Based on comments during the June 2012 South Atlantic Council meeting, none of these scenarios appeared to be the intent of the South Atlantic Council at that time.
-For example, during the June 2012 South Atlantic Council meeting, one South Atlantic Council member stated, "Well, certainly that was the intent was not to have the longlines fish [on the hook-and-line trip limit].
+Based on comments during the June 2012 South Atlantic Council meeting, none of these scenarios was the intent of the South Atlantic Council at that time.
+For example, during the June 2012 South Atlantic Council meeting, one South Atlantic Council member stated, "Well, certainly that was the intent was not to have the longliners fish [on the hook-and-line trip limit].
 If you had landings under the longline endorsement in any year, you would be precluded from participating in the hook-and-line 500-lb quota."
 Another South Atlantic Council member stated, "I think the way it is going to go is if the vessel has got the endorsement on it, then he can't fish [using hook-and-line gear]..."
 Therefore, the South Atlantic Council did not intend for fishermen who qualified and obtained a golden tilefish longline endorsement to also be able to fish for golden tilefish using hook-and-line gear during the same fishing year.
+Analysis of logbook and permits data revealed that vessels were in fact exhibiting this behavior.
+In 2014, four vessels that had valid or renewable golden tilefish longline endorsements during some part of the year reported landings of golden tilefish after March 5, when the longline portion of the commercial ACL was met and harvest with longline gear was closed (NMFS SEFSC Coastal Fisheries Logbook and NMFS SERO Permits Information Management System (PIMS), accessed February 2015).
+These four vessels reported trips with golden tilefish landings using longline gear prior to March 5, 2014.
+After March 5, they reported trips with golden tilefish landings using hook-and-line gear, during which time their golden tilefish longline endorsements were renewable or had been transferred.